Two stabbed at Mall of America in Minnesota

 “My daughter could see people lying on the ground who had been stabbed,” Schwieters said, and added police told everyone to leave the area before they closed the store.

-The two victims were transported to the Hennepin County Medical Center in Minneapolis, where Bloomington Police said they have non-life-threatening injuries.
+The two victims were transported to the Hennepin County Medical Center in Minneapolis, where Bloomington Police said they remain with non-life-threatening injuries.

 The suspect is in custody with what looked to be minor, superficial wounds, the police chief said.